kdburin/kdburin.github.io/about.md

 author_profile: false
 ---

----
-title: "About"
-permalink: /about/
-layout: single
-author_profile: false
----

 ## Hi, I’m Kirill Burin

 I’m an undergraduate student at **UC Davis** studying **Statistical Data Science**, and I’m building a career in **data science / analytics**.
 I enjoy working on problems where data can clarify what’s happening, why it’s happening, and what to do next.